10 ways to manage your children with your chronic illness (MS)

 MS is so unpredictable and can change at any moment, depending on circumstances; could be bad weather, an upset, too much walking, too much standing, getting tired quickly, fatigue taking over for no apparent reason, feeling dizzy… the list goes on.
 I became an excellent planner, planned for every eventuality (obsessively so.)

 I ALWAYS had a game plan when going somewhere.
 So when it came to creating a routine for my boys, I found it came naturally for me.
 I knew I needed one in order to survive.
 Here is a glimpse at the routine we currently have, although the boys are now 14 months and are dropping one of their naps so I have to be flexible and change up the schedule.

-This is how we do it; obviously you can vary it to whatever suits you as a family.
-Keeping to this keeps me sane and helps me to know what it coming next.
+This is how we do it; obviously, you can vary it to whatever suits you as a family.
+Keeping to this keeps me sane and helps me to know what is coming next.

 Speaking of the importance of a routine.
 Make sure you grab your FREE Baby Routine Template.

 This is something all Mamas should do, but those with a chronic illness need to ensure they do it all the more.
 Which leads me on to 4 and 5.